dgblack/dgblack.github.io/rcl.md

 <img src="/images/wrist.jpg" alt="MTM Wrist Yaw Link"
 	width="400" height="550" />

 Once the mechanical and electrical design and fabrication were complete, I integrated the force sensor and modified wrist into the teleoperation system of the da Vinci robot.
 I also implemented a few example applications that are described in the paper above.
-This involved programming in C++ and Python with ROS, da Vinci Research Kit, and CISST/SAW.
+This involved programming in C++ and Python with ROS, da Vinci Research Kit, and the CISST/SAW architecture.

+Finally, I implemented a dynamics identification routine for the arm.
+This involved developing a physical model of the mixed serial and parallel manipulator, then creating an optimal trajectory for the arm to move through that most excites the dynamics.
+By giving torque commands and recording the resultant joint velocities, the data could be fitted to the physical model using a convex optimization algorithm to obtain the dynamic parameters (inertia, damping, friction, etc.) of each joint.
+Using this method, we found that the addition of the force sensor only marginally increased the inertia of the wrist yaw link.

+In parallel to this project, I wrote a communication and control system for a novel optical force sensor being designed by a PhD student at the lab.
+The sensor's design allows it to pick up nm deflections of the rod it is mounted on, and it runs at high speeds of 6.85MBaud with a 5kHz sampling rate.
+The sensor interfaces to a host computer using data packets sent over RS-485 to USB and PCIe, with Cyclic Redundancy Check error checking.
+I designed the host-PC side of this interaction using the Linux Comedi C++ libraries with a Python wrapper for low level control, and a GUI for real-time plotting and user sensor control.